umr-dbs/vat-docs/src/videos/canis_lupus_meets_felis_silvestris.md

 ## Summary

-Welcome to the Use-Case Canis lupus meets Felis silvestris.
+Welcome to the Canis lupus meets Felis silvestris use case.

-In this example the GBIF occurence data of Canis lupus and Felis silvestris will be cut to the extent of Germany and joined by the landuse classification of the Oekosystematlas.
+In this example the GBIF occurrence data of Canis lupus and Felis silvestris are cut to the extent of Germany and linked to the land use classification of the Ecosystematlas.

 <img src="images/canis_lupus_meets_felis_silvestris_1.png" width="100%" height="auto" alt="Introduction image VAT overview">

-To begin, we select the data catalog in the top right corner.
-In here we have multiple data catalogs to choose from.
+To begin, we select the Data Catalogue in the top right-hand corner.
+Here we have several data catalogues to choose from.

 <img src="images/canis_lupus_meets_felis_silvestris_2.png" width="50%" height="auto" alt="Sidebar with data catalogs">

-In our case we start with searching for the individual species in the GBIF data provider.
-Via the search function it is easy to find the species, so we search for _Canis lupus_ and loading the dataset by selecting it.
+In our case, we start by searching for the individual species in the GBIF data provider.
+The search function makes it easy to find the species, so we search for _Canis lupus_ and load the dataset by selecting it.

 <img src="images/canis_lupus_meets_felis_silvestris_3.png" width="50%" height="auto" alt="Canis lupus search">

-For the spatial selection we also need the German boundaries, which we found using the search function in the data catalog, searching for _Germany_.
+For the spatial selection we also need the German borders, which we found by searching for _Germany_ in the data catalogue.

 <img src="images/canis_lupus_meets_felis_silvestris_4.png" width="50%" height="auto" alt="Germany search">

-For the linkage between the occurence data and the land use classification it is also necessary to load in the _Oekosystematlas_ by searching for it in the Personal data catalog.
-The personal data catalog contains all datasets, which the user uploads as well as a section with _All Datasets_ which also contains not listed datasets.
+In order to link the occurrence data with the land use classification, it is also necessary to load the _Oekosystematlas_ by searching for it in the personal data catalogue.
+The personal data catalogue contains all datasets uploaded by the user as well as a section with _all datasets_, which also contains datasets not listed.

 <img src="images/canis_lupus_meets_felis_silvestris_5.png" width="50%" height="auto" alt="Oekosystematlas search">

-The next step takes place in the operator section, which can be found in the top right corner.
+The next step takes place in the Operators section, located in the top right-hand corner.

-First we use a _Point in Polygon Filter_ to limit our occurence data to Germany.
-For a better readability it is recommended to name the datasets.
+First we use a _Point in Polygon Filter_ to restrict our occurrence data to Germany.
+For better readability it is recommended to name the datasets.

 <img src="images/canis_lupus_meets_felis_silvestris_6.png" width="50%" height="auto" alt="Point in Polygon Filter">

-Next we join the raster data to the vector data using the _Raster Vector Join Operator_, which takes the occurence data as vector and the Oekosystematlas as raster data.
+Next, we join the raster data to the vector data using the _Raster Vector Join Operator_, which takes the occurrence data as a vector and the Ecosystem Atlas as raster data.

 <img src="images/canis_lupus_meets_felis_silvestris_7.png" width="50%" height="auto" alt="Raster Vector Join">

-The result is the vector data joined by the raster data spatially by the position.
-Therefore a new column in the data table of the vector data is added containing the information.
+The result is that the vector data is spatially linked to the raster data by position.
+Therefore, a new column is added to the vector data table containing the information.

 <img src="images/canis_lupus_meets_felis_silvestris_8.png" width="100%" height="auto" alt="Data table Canis lupus oekosystematlas">

-To visualize classified data it is recommended to use the _Class Histogram_ operator, which translate the numbers of the Oekosystematlas into the respective class names using the metadata.
+To visualise the classified data, it is recommended to use the _Class Histogram_ operator, which translates the Ecosystem Atlas numbers into class names using the metadata.

 <img src="images/canis_lupus_meets_felis_silvestris_9.png" width="50%" height="auto" alt="Class histogram">

-The plot then shows the respective distribution of the occurences in dependence of the respective class.
+The graph then shows the distribution of occurrences according to class.

-Using the same workflow for _Felis silvestris_ it is possible to compare the occurences between the two species.
+Using the same procedure for _Felis silvestris_, it is possible to compare the occurrence of the two species.

 <img src="images/canis_lupus_meets_felis_silvestris_10.png" width="100%" height="auto" alt="Overview Canis lupus Felis sivestris final">

-**Warning**: The VAT system is mainly for data exploration.
-When changing the visual map extent, the workflow will be recalculated and the results therefore could be changed!
-This needs to be considered, when working with the VAT system scientifically.
-In the bottom left corner also now a new window.
-This window must be given when working scientifically with the VAT system as it allows for reproducability!
+**Warning**: The VAT system is mainly used for data exploration.
+Changing the extent of the visual map will recalculate the workflow and could change the results!
+This must be taken into account when working scientifically with the VAT system.
+There is also a new window in the bottom left corner.
+This window must be present when working scientifically with the VAT system, as it allows reproducibility!

 **Tip**: The layers have several options.
 They can be downloaded to work with the data in other systems.
-The layers also always have a workflow tree and the _workflow_id_ can be copied to import the workflow in Python directly.
+The layers also always have a workflow tree and the _workflow_id_ can be copied to import the workflow directly into Python.